cortexlabs/cortex/examples/text-generator-pytorch/README.md

 ## Define a deployment

 A `deployment` specifies a set of resources that are deployed as a single unit.
 An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
-This configuration will deploy the implentation specified in `inference.py` and generates 20 words per request.
+This configuration will deploy the implementation specified in `inference.py` and generates 20 words per request.

 ```yaml
 - kind: deployment